charles-m-knox/wgnetui/README.md

 ## Roadmap

-This is more of a TODO list than a formal roadmap.
+This is more of a wishlist/TODO list than a formal roadmap.
 Some of these may already be done.
 Will revisit.

+- fix error that shows on startup when starting a new DB
+- fix the devices list not always populating correctly
 - always make it easy to find the server in the devices view
 - add Recently Opened view in the landing page tab (currently the About tab)
 - add GenForm option to purge all devices that don't belong in the generated list (as opposed to just clearing out everything)